amoffat/sh/_sources/special_arguments.txt

 		will be able to retrieve only 100 characters.

 	_timeout
-		How much time we should give the process to complete.
+		How much time, in seconds, we should give the process to complete.
 If the process does not finish within the timeout, it will be sent SIGKILL.

 	_encoding
 		The character encoding of the process's STDOUT.
 By default, this is "utf8".